astbss/kafka-kubernetes/README.md

 # Small Kafka on Kubernetes

-Transparent Kafka setup that you can grow with.
+Transparent simple Kafka setup that you can grow with.
 Good for experiments and development.
 Use https://github.com/Yolean/kubernetes-kafka for Production